Flags in the Flag Institute William Crampton Library

 Flag of Sealand

-The Principality of Sealand is perhaps the world’s most famous micronation.
-It was founded by the late Prince Paddy Roy Bates on 2nd September 1967.
-Located approximately 7.5 miles (12Km) off the Suffolk coast, the former HM Fort Roughs has been the subject of an invasion, a song, a music video and even a Japanese […]
+Some seven and half miles (12km) off the Suffolk coast, the Principality of Sealand is perhaps the world’s most famous micronation.
+Founded on 2 September 1967 by the late Prince Paddy Roy Bates, Sealand occupies the former HM Fort Roughs.
+And it has been the subject of an invasion, a song, a music video and […]

 Illustrated chart of New Zealand Flag referendum longlist, 2015